Tractoupelle/BottleXP/README.md

 ## Develop by Tractopelle#4020

-> This plugin is a simply plugin of bottlexp who can be full configurable in the config.yml
+> This plugin is a simply plugin of **BottleXP** who can be full configurable in the config.yml

 **Hoping that you like the plugin**